The General Ledger is created by default when you deploy your Blnk server.

 .
 A transaction request from the user’s wallet when they pay for something on the app would look like this:

-When you post a transaction to a new internal balance, the balance is created with the same asset class specified in the transaction, e.g., in the example above, @Revenue
+When you post a transaction to a new internal balance, the balance is created with the same asset class specified in the transaction, e.g., in the example above,

-is a USD internal balance.
+is a USD internal balance.3.
+Naming conventions

 When choosing names for your internal balances, it’s important to use consistent and descriptive naming schemes.
 This ensures easy recall and reduces the risk of errors when posting transactions.
+Here are some things to note when naming your internal balances:- Always use the @ prefix to automatically add it to the General Ledger.

 - Use names that clearly describe the balance’s purpose, e.g.,